watertap-org/watertap/docs/technical_reference/unit_models/boron_removal.rst

 Boron removal is generally applied as a desalination post-treatment after the first Reverse Osmosis (RO) stage to shift the equilibrium of Boron (B[OH]\ :sub:`3`\) to Borate (B[OH]\ :sub:`4`\ :sup:`-`) so that a second RO stage can remove Borate ions from solution such that the total boron concentration can go below ~1 mg/L per the World Health Organization standards.

-Stage 1) Coagulation (where chemical coagulants and other aids are rapidly mixed into solution) Stage 2) Flocculation (where the 'floccs' are formed through slow, gentle mixing/agitation)

-In this implementation of the model, the user MUST provide a measured final Turbidity (in NTU) made during a Jar Test for the given water source.
-This measurement is then used to estimate how much TSS would be removed during the Coagulation-Flocculation process.
-Users may also provide the specific chemical composition of additives used to achieve this final Turbidity, and can provide information on the level of salts in those additives.
-This information can be used to estimate an increase in total dissolved salts (TDS) that may occur due to the addition of those chemicals.

-This model also includes relationships for power usage in the rapid mixing and flocculation basins.
-Users will need to provide information for power usage such as retention times of each basin, mixing paddle sizes, number of mixers, etc.
+This is accomplished by adding caustic chemicals (such as sodium hydroxide (NaOH) or lime (Ca[OH]\ :sub:`2`\)) to the stream just before the 2nd RO stage.
+The goal is to shift the pH of the stream above around 9.5 so that the majority of total boron is in the ionic state of Borate.
+Those Borate ions would then be rejected in the 2nd RO stage.

+In this implementation of the model, the user MUST provide

 The main assumptions of the implemented model are as follows: